theobald-software/kb.theobald-software.github.io/content/_xtract-universal/dynamic-runtime-paramater within-KNIME-workflow.md

 In this example, the following field *AEDAT - Changed On* of the standard table *EKKO - Purchasing Document Header* is used.

-Through this procedure, only changed entries from the SAP table EKKO are extracted from the SAP source system and processed into the existing SQL Server database.
+Through this procedure, only changed entries from the SAP table EKKO are extracted from the SAP source system and processed into the existing SQL Server database table.

 {: .box-note }
 **Note:** Basic knowledge of T-SQL, KNIME Analytics Platform and the creation of table extractions in Xtract Universal is required.